wx83/SubjectiveTest/index.md

 ### Unconditioned Generation

 > __Settings__: Only a `start-of-song' event is provided to the model.
-The model generates the instrument list and subsequently the note sequence.
+The model generates the instrument list and subsequently the note sequence and end with "end-of-song".
 <div class="table-wrapper" markdown="block">

 | {% include audio_player.html filename="audio/uncond/0_new_unconditioned.mp3" style="width:240px;" %} |